kdavie/yammer.net/README.md

 }
 </code></pre>

 <p>Configuring your client for first time use is a three step process.
 First, you must obtain a request token from Yammer using your client key and secret.
 The Yammer.Auth.GetRequestToken member accepts three arguments: proxy, consumerKey and consumerSecret .
-If your client won't be behind a proxy, you can pass in a null for this argument.
+If your client won’t be behind a proxy, you can pass in a null for this argument.
 After obtaining the request token you can allow the user to authorize your application.
 If you would like the user to be redirected to your website after authorizing with Yammer, you can provide a value for the callbackUrl argument of the Yammer.Auth.Authorize member.</p>

 <pre><code>private static Yammer.Auth GetRequestToken()
 {